 For all our girls, getting into the habit of active learning will help maximise exam potential and ensure another generation of young women at Plashet revel in exam success in the future.

 Changing the language you use at home around learning will support your daughter’s endeavours.
 Using spaced practice, recall and dual coding will confirm that she is moving in the right direction.
 Asking her to elaborate and give you concrete examples of ideas and concepts will also involve you in the process.
 Talking about learning will be invaluable in recalling new and revisiting existing content.
-Although, please remember, revision is no longer part of your family’s vocabulary!
+Although, please remember, cramming is no longer part of your family’s vocabulary!